backtrace-labs/backtrace-unity/README.md

 ## ANR

-When configuring the nacktrace-unity client for an Android deployment, programmers will have a toggle available in backtrace-unity GUI in the Unity Editor to enable or disable ANR reports.
+When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in backtrace-unity GUI in the Unity Editor to enable or disable ANR reports.
 This will use the default of 5 seconds.

 ## Symbols upload